 - A permanent life policy with up to $50,000 of coverage with guaranteed rates and simplified underwriting (no medical exam, but acceptance based on answers to health questions)

-- An Easy Acceptance Life Insurance policy, which is a whole life policy (with a limited death benefit in the first 2 years), only one health question, up to $25,000 of coverage, and guaranteed rates
+- A guaranteed acceptance life Insurance policy, which is a whole life policy (with a limited death benefit in the first 2 years), no health questions, up to $25,000 of coverage, and guaranteed rates

 How Does Renewable Coverage Work?